team-watchdog/apocalypse-sensor-kit/README.md

 Assembly steps:
 1. Connect the LoRa module to the ESP32 using the SPI pins.
 2. Connect the RTC module to the ESP32 using the I2C pins.
-3. Mount the components securely on a perforated board or in an enclosure.
+3. Solder the components securely on a perforated board.

 For detailed instructions, please refer the [Hardware Setup](https://github.com/team-watchdog/apocalypse-sensor-kit/wiki/Hardware-Setup) section in the [Wiki](https://github.com/team-watchdog/apocalypse-sensor-kit/wiki)